 - Follow-up opportunities

 Let’s start from a simple fact that you can address your participants by name, thus, acknowledging their presence and engaging them in a dialogue.
-This may seem like a minor benefit, but such a simple maneuver can serve as a foundation for a life-long friendship between you and your clients.
+This may seem like a minor benefit, but such a simple manoeuvre can serve as a foundation for a life-long friendship between you and your clients.

 Live webinars are much easier to change and adapt to the ongoing situation than automated ones.
 However, that requires you to keep your ear to the ground and listen to your audience.
 Do not get fixated on your webinar, but rather focus on your participants’ current mood and expectations.